STEPBible/STEPBible-Data/README.md

 * TFLSJ - Tyndale Formatted LSJ
 All the entries from Full LSJ for Bible words (LXX, Apoc & NT), formatted for easy reading (all bibliographic data hidden as hover-text) linked to extended Strongs.

-* TOTGT - Tyndale OT Greek Text.
+* TOTGT - Tyndale OT Greek Text
 (Still being made): Aim to show the early Greek text with later Ecclesiastical variants.
 The base text is Rhalfs with variants from the Apostolic Bible (an edition based on Complutensian & Alnine).
 Both already tagged to LSJ (compatible with extended Strongs) and most of morphology is added -  based on CCAT) is added; variants still need some work.

-* TIBPN - Tyndale Bible Individualised Proper Nouns Exhaustive refs for each Hebrew & Greek form for the name of each place & person linked to their spouses, siblings and offspring.
+* TIBPN - Tyndale Bible Individualised Proper Nouns
+Exhaustive refs for each Hebrew & Greek form for the name of each place & person linked to their spouses, siblings and offspring.

-* TOTMM - Tyndale OT Manuscripts and Meanings Translation, Hebrew form and witnesses for each variant that affects the meaning of the text, as determined by Barthélemy's UBS committee.
+* TOTMM - Tyndale OT Manuscripts and Meanings
+Translation, Hebrew form and witnesses for each variant that affects the meaning of the text, as determined by Barthélemy's UBS committee.
 Also, alternate meanings found in standard translations.
 Shown as alternate renderings of a base text - the ESV.

-* TNTMM - Tyndale NT Manuscripts and Meanings Translation, Greek form and witnesses up to 400 AD for each variant that affects the meaning of the text, as determined by the UBS apparatus.
+* TNTMM - Tyndale NT Manuscripts and Meanings
+Translation, Greek form and witnesses up to 400 AD for each variant that affects the meaning of the text, as determined by the UBS apparatus.
 Also, alternate meanings found in standard translations.
 Shown as alternate renderings of a base text - the ESV.